||SPREADSHEETS are notoriously difficult to

 - Clarify cryptic "A1" references using English AutoNames.

-- Encrypt sensitive workbooks without any risk of losing the password.
+- Encrypt sensitive workbooks without the risk of losing the

 - Assist with the understanding and manipulation of Named Ranges.

 - And much more...